 Before your class excursion: This may be the first time some of your students have attended an art gallery exhibition.
 It is important therefore to discuss beforehand the benefits of engaging with artworks 'in person' and expectations for a gallery visit.
 Ask students what differences they might expect between seeing an artwork reproduced online for example in contrast to viewing it in a gallery.
-You could discuss obvious differences such as the size of the artwork, its physicality, the opportunity to view details that may not be evident in a reproduction such as the use of technology, how lighting has been used, physical interaction with the artwork, and perhaps an artist statement.
+You could discuss obvious differences such as the size of the artwork, its physicality, the opportunity to view details that may not be evident in a reproduction such as brushstrokes, the choice of framing, and perhaps an artist statement.
 It is also important to advise students that expected behaviour would include not touching artworks (unless directed to by the artist), not taking food/drink into the gallery, using pencils for writing, ensuring their conversations do not interrupt other peoples' enjoyment of the exhibition, and allowing other people the opportunity to view artworks as well.
 In responding to and discussing artworks, students need to consider the context in which the artwork was created, and to be respectful of the diversity inherent in the approach and choice of subject matter by the artist.